FRAMverse/snippets/README.md

 - `timestep-finder.R` calculates the chinook timestep from a vector of dates.
 Without knowing run-year, timesteps 1 and 4 entirely overlap; this function returns dates in that period as timestep 4.
 - `period-2daily.R` takes a dataframe with a row per period (e.g., per regulatory period), and expands this to a dataframe with one entry per day.
 Optional "dividee" argument allows easy distribution of aggregated values to daily averages (e.g., total fish caught in a period can be divided into average fish caught per day).
+- `months-spanned.R` takes start and end dates (either atomics or vectors) and returns a data frame with the months the period or periods spanned and the days and proportions of those months spanned.
+With optional argument `return.empties = TRUE`, it also returns all other months in the associated years with 0s for the days and proportions columns

 ## File manipulation